galaxyproject/iwc/workflows/VGP-assembly-v2/VGP-Meryldb-creation/README.md

 ### Inputs

--   Collection of Hifi long reads in fastq Format.
+-   Collection of Hifi long reads in fastq Format

 ### Outputs